DanTheMinotaur/dotbot-nix-env/README.md

 Add the `nixenv` directive to your `install.yaml`.

-Using string values is equivalent to `nix-env -i <package>`, which will install the latest version available.
+Using string values is equivalent to `nix-env -iA <package>`, which will install the latest version available.
 Using a hash `{ <package>: <revision> }` is equivalent `nix-env -iA <package> -f <revision>`.

 You can find package revisions here: [https://lazamar.co.uk/nix-versions/](https://lazamar.co.uk/nix-versions/)